Executive Summary

 Hatchery Fish Problem #2 – Increase Acclimation at Half Moon Bay

 Problem – The salmon industry and its customers are very dependent on the state and federal salmon hatcheries in the Central Valley.
-Originally, the hatcheries released all their juveniles at the hatchery locations.
-Unfortunately, as water demands grew, the river and Delta hatchery losses increased.
+Initially, the hatcheries released all their juveniles at the hatchery locations.
+Unfortunately, as water demands increased, the river and Delta hatchery losses also rose.
 Some of the runs became unsustainable.
-To offset these, in the 1990’s some of the hatcheries began trucking the smolts around the losses to sites in San Pablo Bay and today more of the smolts are being trucked directly to the ocean salt water.
-That has taken the hatchery survivals from frequently less than 1% up to 3% and in some cases even 4% which produces strong sustainable results.
-The Coastside Fishing Club at Half Moon Bay has been a leader in developing this technology.
+To offset these losses, in 1990, some hatcheries began trucking smolts to sites in San Pablo Bay, and today, more smolts are being trucked directly to ocean saltwater.
+That has increased the hatchery survivals from frequently less than 1% to 3% and, in some cases, even 4%, which produces strong, sustainable results.
+The Coastside Fishing Club, located in Half Moon Bay, has been a leader in developing this technology.

 Solution – Continue testing and developing this direct saltwater technology.

-Action – Work with willing partners to increase the number of smolts released at the Half Moon Bay saltwater gradually from the present 750,000 annually to 2 million.
+Action – Work with willing partners to increase the number of smolts released at Half Moon Bay’s saltwater gradually from the current 750,000 annually to 2 million.
 Some would be acclimated, others might be directly released.

 Results – Making this transition will increase the survival of ocean adults by 27,000 fish.